Peru is located on the west-central coast of South America, with an area of 1’285.215 km² and 28 million inhabitants.

 The traditional way to reach Cusco is by air.

-Cusco does connect by important roads that communicate it with the main cities of the south of Peru and Lima.
+Cusco is connected by major roads to the main cities of southern Peru and to Lima.

 The Airport of Cusco (CUZ) is the Airport Teniente Alejandro Velasco Astete.